sinatra/sinatra/README.pirate.md

   <dt>scope</dt>
   <dd>
     Scope to render template under.
-Defaults to the application instance.
+Defaults to the arrplication instance.
 If you change this, instance variables and helper methods will not be available.
   </dd>